JayGaba/markdown-cv/src/content/02-experience.md

 on latest technologies in their fields, including ML, Game and App Development, Extended Reality, Cryptography/Cyber-Security and IOT

-  - Took up responsibilities such as interviews and checkins to help maintain the crowd of Satoshi lab
+  - Took up responsibilities such as interviews and checkins to help maintain the crowd of Satoshi lab.
-  - Participated in Events and contributed to Lab related Work
+  - Participated in events and contributed to lab related work.
-  - Received guidance from seniors and guided my juniors
+  - Received guidance from seniors and guided my juniors.

   > _Management_ _Computer Networking_ _Cybersecurity_ _Cryptography_ _Python_